juanmartin8a/Clivy-v0.0.1-Serverless/README.md

     - **Following**: Shows the videogame clips (in this version of clivy I only used images for testing and simplicity) of the users you follow.

-    - **Single videogame for you** Shows the recommended videogame clips from a specific videogame.
+    - **Single videogame recommended**: Shows the recommended videogame clips from a specific videogame.

 - ### Notifications
   You are notified when: